Does Medical Marijuana Hold Promise for Dementia Patients?

 “We screened a lot of cannabis chemovars and defined a few that are reducing the amyloid plaques in the brain.
 We also identified the mechanisms that are activated in the brain, how this occurs, and why they are reducing the plaques.
 We have very strong results showing improvement in the pathology of the disease in mice with quite advanced Alzheimer’s after treatment with specific molecules of cannabis.
 This includes improvements in the damage from the amyloid plaques in the brain and the neurons that were treated with the specific cannabis molecules, as well as improvement in their behavior as evidenced through various tests.”

 Does medical marijuana hold Promise for Alzheimer’s and dementia patients?
-The jury is still out, but how I wish I could have spared my mother the numerous pharmaceuticals she was administered to “control” her agitation over a decade of living with dementia.
-How I wish there had been something to reverse or arrest her dementia.
-And how I wish the known side effects of antipsychotics had resulted in a more cautionary approach to their widespread use.
-Let us hope that marijuana might provide safe therapeutic value without the awful side effects of current medications.
+The jury is still out, but how I wish I could have spared my mother the numerous pharmaceuticals she was administered.
+And if only there had been something to reverse or arrest her dementia.